IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 #Application Background
 Our fancy pants application is going to blow minds by creating and transferring marbles between two users.
 We are going to do this in Node.JS and a little bit of GoLang.
 The backend of this application will be the GoLang code running in our Open Blockchain Peer network.
 From here on out the GoLang code will be referred to as 'Chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.
 The chaincode itself is able to store data as a string in a key/value pair setup.
 Thus we will stringify JSON objects to store more complex structures.

 Attributes of a marble:

-	1. name (unique string, marble name will be used as key)
+	1. name (unique string, will be used as key)
-	1. color (w/e is stock css names)
+	1. color (string, css color names)
-	1. size (large/small)
+	1. size (int, size in mm)
 	1. user (string)

 We are going to create a Web UI that can set these values and pass them to the chaincode.
+Interacting with the cc is done with a HTTP REST call to a peer on the network.
+The obc.js SDK will abstract the details of the REST calls away.
+This allow us to use dot notation to call our GoLang functions (such as `chaincode.init_marble(args)`).

 #Application Communication Flow
 [flow diagram here]